Costco Canned Chicken (Kirkland) - Price Decrease!

 Kirkland Signature Canned Chicken at Costco

-Costco sells a 6-pack of Kirkland Signature Chunk Canned Chicken Breast for $14.99.
+Costco sells a 6-pack of Kirkland Signature Chunk Canned Chicken Breast for $12.99 (When written the price of the canned chicken was $14.99).
 The canned chicken can be found in the pantry and dry goods area of the warehouse near other items such as the chicken bone broth, Tonkotsu ramen noodles, and the canned salmon.

 Check out our full Costco chicken guide for information, up-to-date prices, and tips and tricks.